LeidenUniversityLibrary/digmanclass/glossary.md

 -------------

-While the medieval book was made out of sheets, it is the quire that is the object\'s building block.
+While the medieval book was made out of sheets, it is the quire that is the object's building block.
 A quire is a small package of folded sheets (bifolia or double-leaves) made of parchment, paper or off-cuts.
 A medieval book consisted of twenty or more quires, which were held together by a binding.
 How many bifolia or singletons a scribe would use